global-121/manual/docs/faq/setting-up-121-platform.md

      - **Scalability and Adaptation**: As the platform scales or adapts to new contexts, support may be needed to adjust settings or expand usage, ensuring it continues to meet user needs as programs grow or change.

 ???
-"3. what are the minimum requirements for using 121?"
+"3.
+What are the minimum requirements for using 121?"

      **Internet**